• Skip to main content

 There’s little doubt ACT has been gaining ground with voters over the past few years.
 Polls have the party sitting well into double digit support.
 A long way from the 2017 election of 0.5% support.

-ACT acts up ahead of the general election NZNE
+ACT acts up ahead of the general election - Centrist

 Brooke van Velden is looking to take Simon O’Connor’s safe blue seat in Tāmaki.